Ogle Catches the Crypto Crooks

 After he reached out directly, they fled to England — it was two and half years ago, in the midst of the COVID pandemic, and England was one of the few places they could fly to from Hong Kong.
 Ogle figured they were smart, that they knew only idiots would go to London, so he started calling hotels in Manchester, where the hackers would have to stay during a 10-day quarantine.

-He pretended to be a family-member, asking if the hotel had a guest of a certain name.
-Eventually he hears, “I'm not allowed to say if we have a guest by that name, but, if we do, I'll take the message and I'll give it to them and if they happen to be here you know you know they'll they'll have the message,” he said, putting on a British accent.
+He pretended to be a family member, asking if the hotel had a guest of a certain name.
+Eventually, he hears, "I'm not allowed to say if we have a guest by that name, but, if we do, I'll take the message and I'll give it to them and if they happen to be here you know you know they'll they'll have the message," he said, putting on a British accent.

 "I'm like, Bingo."
 He calls the police; he doesn't like bringing in law enforcement unless he needs to.
 He's turned down work before because his clients said they intend to call the FBI, after he's promised a hacker they'd be safe if they return the funds.
 "There has to be some honor among thieves," he said.

-Note: CORRECTION (DEC.
-4, 2023): Ogle helped broker the negotiation with Alchemix, not Alchemy.